Belgium: Police swoop in on organized crime in drugs sting | DW | 09.03.2021

 Last year, an all-time record of 65.5 metric tons of cocaine were seized in the port.
 Since 2013, the volumes of the drug intercepted by police have gone up by a magnitude of around 14.

-Trafficking there has lately resulted in a surge of violence, with gun battles and grenade attacks increasingly common.
+Trafficking in Latin America has lately resulted in a surge of violence, with gun battles and grenade attacks increasingly common.

 Authorities in Belgium and three other countries last year dismantled a criminal drug trafficking network that shipped hundreds of millions of dollars-worth of cocaine into the country.